 5. Glucose screening

-A glucose screening is done is measure the risk of you having gestational diabetes using your blood sample.
+A glucose screening is done to measure the risk of you having gestational diabetes using your blood sample.
 You will be made to drink a sugary drink an hour before the blood is drawn.

 This screening test is performed between the 24th and 28th week of pregnancy and can cost over Rs.
 500.